datapunchorg/punch/README.md

 3. Extensible design to support customization and new service deployment.

+## Use Cases

+### Deploy Spark as a Service on EKS

+Use command like `punch install SparkOnEks` to get a ready-to-use Spark Service within several minutes.
+That single command will do following automatically:

+1. Create an AWS EKS cluster and set up required IAM roles
+2. Deploy Nginx Ingress Controller and a Load Balancer
+3. Deploy Spark Operator and a REST API Gateway to accept application submission
+4. Deploy Spark History Server
+5. Enable Cluster AutoScaler

-For example, command like `punch install SparkOnEks` will automatically create an AWS EKS cluster, Ingress Controller, IAM Roles, Cluster AutoScaler, Spark Operator and a Spark REST Service.
-Then people could use `curl` or the command line tool (`sparkcli`) to run Spark application without any other manual deployment work.
+When the `punch` command finish, the Spark Service is ready to use.
+People could use `curl` or the command line tool (`sparkcli`) to submit Spark application.

+### Deploy an E2E Data Ingestion Platform

+This project also supports chaining multiple `punch` commands to deploy a Kafka and Data Ingestion platform.

 ## How to build (on MacBook)